Fairdose/ss_crusty/README.md

 ### 📂 Input File Formats

 The scraper automatically attempts to parse the file content based on common conventions for the following four supported formats.
-Do not worry about duplications 😉
+Do not worry about duplications.
+In the back ss_crusty uses HashSets for url iterations.

 #### 1. JSON Format